CityOfZion/neo-python/docs/source/basicusage.rst

 API server (JSON and/or REST)
 -----------------------------

 Each neo-python node is capable of providing an API interface, which can be used to query the NEO Blockchain.
-The API interface is provided via JSON-RPC, and the underlying protocol uses HTTP/HTTPS for communication.
+The API interface is provided via JSON-RPC or REST, and the underlying protocol uses HTTP/HTTPS for communication.
+JSON-RPC and REST API servers may be run simultaneously.

 Start JSON and REST API Server on Mainnet: